ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--http-shutdown-timeout` (duration):

 Maximum duration to wait for existing connections to complete during node shutdown.
-Defaults to 10 seconds.
+Defaults to `10s`.

 ## Assertions